pesho-ivanov/martinus.github.io/_posts/2007-01-09-textanalyzer-automatically-extract-characteristic-words.md

 * `allVal`: How often the word to score is present in the indexed dataset.
 * `allWords`: Total number of words of the indexed dataset.

 Please don't ask me how or why this works.
 I have no idea.
 I have invented this formula in one of the rare moments when I was enlighted for approximately 10 seconds, quickly wrote it down, and immediately forgot how it worked because my mind was overwhelmed by its beauty and simplicity...
-Or something like that ;-)
+Or something like that :wink: